Chapter 1: Color Management

 • If you wish to simulate the light quality of a standard viewing booth, choose D50.
 Selecting a warm color temperature such as D50 will create a warm-colored white.

-• If you wish to simulate the quality of daylight at noon, choose D65.
+• If you prefer the quality of daylight at noon, choose D65.
 A higher temperature setting such as D65 will create a white that is slightly cooler.

-• If you prefer cooler daylight, choose D75.
+• If you even prefer cooler daylight, choose D75.

 Transfer functions (OETF and EOTF)